elbobo/aframe-multisrc-component/README.md

 ![Multisrc component animated demo](https://raw.githubusercontent.com/elbobo/aframe-multisrc-component/master/multisrc_animateddemo.gif)

-The multisrc component integrates with all existing components allowing you to define a different texture for each side of an image while still controlling all other material properties with the standard `material` attributes (color, opacity etc.).
+The multisrc component integrates with all existing components allowing you to define a different texture for each side of an shape while still controlling all other material properties with the standard `material` attributes (color, opacity etc.).
 It should work seamlessly with all other aframe components too (physics, animation etc. Please let me know of any issues).

 # Basics

-As with the standard `src` component you can use `multisrc` with images/videos that have been preloaded in the `assets` tag (recommended for all the reasons described [here](https://aframe.io/docs/0.8.0/core/asset-management-system.html#sidebar))
+As with the standard `src` attribute you can use `multisrc` with images/videos that have been preloaded in the `assets` tag (recommended for all the reasons described [here](https://aframe.io/docs/0.8.0/core/asset-management-system.html#sidebar))

 ```
   <head>